-Writing your personal statement for medicine?
-On this page, you can find out how to write a stand-out personal statement for medical school, our top tips on what to include and how to structure your statement to impress admissions tutors.
+Writing your medicine personal statement?
+On this page, you can find out how to write a stand-out personal statement for medical school, medicine personal statement structure, and our top tips on what to include to impress admissions tutors.

 The Medic Portal provides pages on each one of these in turn, along with an additional page on writing style.

-Of course, this is a matter of personal preference.
+Your medicine personal statement structure is, of course, a matter of personal preference.
 But you need to make sure you have a clear and logical framework.
-We would suggest that following the below, gives you strong foundation from which to showcase your attributes:
+We would suggest that following the below will give you a strong foundation from which to showcase your attributes: